Zakopane railway station

 Zakopane railway station is a railway station in Zakopane (Lesser Poland), Poland and the terminus of PKP rail line 99.
 The station was opened in 1899 and electrified in 1975.
 It is also the highest situated staffed railway station in Poland at 835 metres above sea level.
-As of 2023, it is served by Koleje Śląskie (Silesian Voivodeship Railways), Polregio, and PKP Intercity (EIC, InterCity, and TLK services).
+As of 2023, it is served by Silesian Railways (Silesian Voivodeship Railways), Polregio, and PKP Intercity (EIC, InterCity, and TLK services).